Edwardian Photoblogging

 The wonderful thing about candid photography is capturing people smiling, which they didn’t do for portraits, 1907

-Can you see the freedom of movement in the clothing that allows these women to put their best foot forward?
+More freedom of movement in Edwardian clothing allowed these women to put their best foot forward.

 The brisker the walk, the better